proplot-dev/proplot/docs/configuration.rst

 Matplotlib settings
 -------------------

-Matplotlib settings are natively controlled with the `~matplotlib.rcParams` dictionary.
+Matplotlib settings are natively stored in the `~matplotlib.rcParams` dictionary.
 ProPlot makes this dictionary available in the top-level namespace as `~proplot.config.rc_matplotlib`.
 All matplotlib settings can also be changed with `~proplot.config.rc`.
 Details on the matplotlib settings can be found on